 The owner of the encroaching structure has several defenses that a Florida real estate lawyer can raise, including boundary by acquiescence, boundary by agreement, and adverse possession.

-When you are facing a dispute over a boundary or easement of your property, contact the experienced Real Estate attorneys at KALIS, KLEIMAN & WOLFE, P.A., the Davie-based real estate law firm today at (954) 791-0477.
+When you are facing a dispute over a boundary or easement of your property, contact the experienced Real Estate attorneys at KALIS, KLEIMAN & WOLFE, the Davie-based real estate law firm today at (954) 791-0477.